Introducing Place Value Disks with 4 Guiding Questions

 This gives students a chance to really observe and understand the math tool.

-I’m sharing these questions below (they are also included in the free resource at the end of this post).
+I’m sharing these questions below (they are also included in a free resource at the end of this post).

 And I’m happy to do so because it is a simple (but powerful) way to get students to make observations and share their thinking.